 Your team is spending time in every sprint working off technical debt to ensure a clutter-free code base.
 A little work along the way in each sprint pays great dividends, and it takes significant team discipline to not create tech debt in the first place.

 Team members feel comfortable commenting about the successes and failures of the team.
 You actively identify areas to improve and take the necessary actions.

-Did you score a 7 out of 7?
+Did you score a 7 out of 7 on the agile quiz?

 Don’t worry if you didn’t; there’s a reason it’s called practicing agile.
 However, if you scored below 5, it might be time for some course corrections.
 Often, input from another team can help reveal those hard to find trouble spots.